Digilent/ZedBoard-FMC-Pcam-Adapter-DEMO/README.md

 1. Download the most recent release ZIP archive ("FMC-Pcam-Adapter-2018.2-*.zip") from the repo's [releases page]().
 2. Extract the downloaded ZIP.
 3. Open the XPR project file, found at \<archive extracted location\>/vivado_proj/ZedBoard-FMC-Pcam-Adapter-DEMO.xpr, included in the extracted release archive in Vivado 2018.2.
+4. In the **Project Manager** window click **Generate Bitsream** and then click **OK**.
+Now wait for the bitstream to be created.
+This could take a while, depending on the performance of your computer.
+When the generation of the bitstream is completed a popup windows should appear.
+Click **Cancel** in the window.
-4. In the toolbar at the top of the Vivado window, select **File -> Export -> Export Hardware**.
+5. In the toolbar at the top of the Vivado window, select **File -> Export -> Export Hardware**.
 Select **\<Local to Project\>** as the Exported Location and make sure that the **Include bitstream** box is checked, then click **OK**.
-5. In the toolbar at the top of the Vivado window, select **File -> Launch SDK**.
+6. In the toolbar at the top of the Vivado window, select **File -> Launch SDK**.
 Select **\<Local to Project\>** as both the workspace location and exported location, then click **OK**.
-6. With Vivado SDK opened, wait for the hardware platform exported by Vivado to be imported.
+7. With Vivado SDK opened, wait for the hardware platform exported by Vivado to be imported.
-7. In the toolbar at the top of the SDK window, select **File -> New -> Application Project**.
+8. In the toolbar at the top of the SDK window, select **File -> New -> Application Project**.
-8. Fill out the fields in the first page of the New Application Project Wizard as in the table below.
+9. Fill out the fields in the first page of the New Application Project Wizard as in the table below.
 Most of the listed values will be the wizard's defaults, but are included in the table for completeness.

 | Setting                                 | Value                                              |
 | --------------------------------------- | -------------------------------------------------- |